ludwig-ai/ludwig-docs/docs/user_guide/serving.md

 ### Output format

-The output format is a JSON that depends on the number and types of outputs the model pipeline was trained to predict.
+ The response is a JSON dictionary with keys prefixed by the names of the model's output features.

 For binary outputs, the JSON structure returned by the REST API is the following: